mml/aoc2023/README.md

    integer type didn't overflow.
 The "integer" (Number) type in JS is actually float64, which can represent integer values accurately up to 2^53-1.
 This problem would have overflowed uint32 but fit fine here.
+7. [Ruby](https://www.ruby-lang.org/) is really great for problems like this.
+   I sketched the solution on paper the night before, in Scheme, and it shows in the way I "take the cdr" of arrays over and over again.
+Very inefficient, lots of copying, but it seems to work fine.